Melody Barnes: Pre-White House

 In 1989, Barnes began her career as an attorney with the law firm of Shearman & Sterling in New York City as an associate in corporate finance and financial institutions.

 Barnes then worked at the Raben Group, where she lobbied for the American Civil Liberties Union, Leadership Conference on Civil Rights, American Constitution Society, and Center for Reproductive Rights.
 Barnes served as director of legislative affairs at the Equal Employment Opportunity Commission and as assistant counsel of the Subcommittee on Civil and Constitutional Rights of the House Judiciary Committee.
 In the latter role, Barnes worked on the Voting Rights Improvement Act of 1992.

 Barnes was general counsel to Senator Edward M. Kennedy on the Senate Judiciary Committee from 1995 to 1998, and chief counsel from 1998 to 2003.

 From 2003 to July 2008, Barnes was at the Center for American Progress, a think tank.
 She was executive vice president for policy at the center from 2005 to 2008.
 Barnes was involved in the launch of the center's Initiative on Faith and Public Policy.
-She worked under CEO John D. Podesta, who later served as co-chairman of the Obama-Biden Transition Project.
+She worked under CEO John D. Podesta, who later served as co-chairman of the Obama-Biden transition team.

 Barnes was senior domestic policy advisor to Senator Barack Obama during his 2008 presidential campaign.
-After the election, Barnes served on the Obama-Biden Transition Project leadership team.
+After the election, Barnes helped to lead Obama's transition team.
 Barnes served as co-director of the Agency Review Working Group for the transition.

 Prior to joining the White House, Barnes served on the board of a Washington, D.C. charter school, as well as the boards of EMILY's List and the Planned Parenthood Action Fund.

 White House

-After Obama took office in January 2009, Barnes became Assistant to the President and director of the White House Domestic Policy Council.
+After Obama took office in January 2009, Barnes became assistant to the president and director of the White House Domestic Policy Council.

 In October 2009, Barnes played golf with Obama at Fort Belvoir, becoming the first woman to play golf with the president during Obama's presidency.
-(Obama had previously been criticized for previously playing golf and basketball only with male staffers).
+(Obama had previously been criticized for playing golf and basketball only with male staffers).

 Barnes was one of several African-American women in important Obama administration positions, along with Valerie Jarrett, Mona Sutphen, Susan Rice and Cassandra Butts.

 As a former staffer for Ted Kennedy, Barnes was also one of a number of former congressional staffers in the Obama White House, alongside Jim Messina (formerly aide to Senator Max Baucus), Pete Rouse and Jeanne Lambrew (Senator Tom Daschle), Phil Schiliro (formerly aide to Representative Henry Waxman), and Lisa Konwinski (former aide to Senator Kent Conrad).
 Paul Starr writes that Obama's choice to surround himself with these former senior aides to key congressional leaders on health care was instrumental in passing the health-care reform legislation through Congress.

 Barnes chaired the White House Task Force on Childhood Obesity, which in May 2010 released a 124-page report with 70 recommendations to combat the childhood obesity epidemic in the United States.

 In November 2011, the White House announced that Barnes would be leaving.
 She departed in January 2012.